git town append

 Positional argument

-When given a non-existing branch name, git append
+When given a non-existing branch name, git town append

 Consider this branch setup: